cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

    and add a secret named `PYPI_TOKEN` with the token you just copied.

-Add the following GitHub workflow to upload your package to PyPI:
+The following GitHub workflow
+uploads your package to PyPI
+when you release it:

 ```yaml
 # .github/workflows/release.yml